yagnesh97/facebook-graph-api-automation/README.md

 -Click on you Role Name.

--Click on Attach Policy
+-Click on Attach Policy.

--Search and select **AmazonS3FullAccess** and click on Attach Policy.
+-Search and select **AmazonS3FullAccess** and click on Attach Policy button.

 Now, your Lambda function can have access to S3 bucket and its objects.